• Home

 When selecting a business credit card in Germany, consider the following key features:

-• Rewards Program: Evaluate the rewards structure, including cashback, airline miles, or points, to match your spending patterns and maximize benefits.
+• Rewards program: Evaluate the rewards structure, including airline miles or points, to match your spending patterns and maximize benefits.

-• Travel Benefits: If your business involves frequent travel, explore cards that offer travel-related benefits such as travel insurance, lounge access, and airline rewards.
-Some cards also offer perks for hotel stays, such as upgrades, discounts, or bonus points in specific loyalty programs.
+• Travel benefits: If your business involves frequent travel, explore the best travel cards, with benefits such as travel insurance, lounge access, and airline rewards.

 • Zero foreign transaction fees: Some business credit cards offer zero foreign transaction fees, which can significantly reduce costs for companies with international clients or regular cross-border purchases.